 Normally I would use milk including one can of evaporative milk for richness.
 But milk is loaded with carbs.
 Good thing that heavy cream is lower in carbs.
 Not carb-free but lower.
 So we will use cream.

 To add something a little extra I will add some chicken stock.
 I recommend checking the labels to find one as clean as possible or make your own.
-I was surprised how many have sugar.
+I was surprised by how many brands have sugar.

 Xanthan gum is basically 0 net carbs but it adds no flavor.
 So that is why I add the chicken stock.
 But you can leave out the chicken stock.
+Other keto thickeners include guar gum.

 To a pan add your ground pork and onions.
 While its cooking uses a spoon to break up the pork.
 When the pork is no longer pink and the onions are translucent add the seasoning mixture.